 Stomach or gastric cancer develops when a tumor grows in the stomach.
-Stomach cancer can be serious and is a common cause of death worldwide.
-Fortunately, rates of stomach cancer in the United States are falling.
+It can be serious and is a common cause of death worldwide.
+Fortunately, rates of this cancer in the United States are falling.

 We believe that a multidisciplinary approach is the best way to treat patients with stomach cancer.
 Our team includes experts from a wide range of fields including:

 - Fellowship trained surgical oncologists

 - Medical oncologists

 - Nurse navigators

 Working as a true team, we meet regularly to discuss each of our patients in great detail so we can develop and mange the best treatment plans.
 As a patient, you benefit from the variety of experience and talent we bring together.

 A risk factor increases your chances of developing a disease.
 The risk factors include:

 - Presence of H. Pylori: These stomach-dwelling bacteria can be with antibiotics.
 While not everyone who develops this cancer has H. Pylori bacteria, those who do may be at increased risk.

 - Gender: Men are more likely than women to develop this type of cancer.